 FrameMaker training course for beginners, teaching how to use the powerful page layout and text features available to generate print documentation of a high standard.

 Adobe FrameMaker has long been the authoring tool of choice for many technical authors.
 Its template-based authoring environment offers unparalleled options for publishing long documents reliably and consistently throughout your organisation.

-Introduction to FrameMaker provides newcomers with a thorough grounding in standard FrameMaker (unstructured mode), teaching how to generate high-quality print documentation.
-Sessions cover master pages, graphics, tables and FrameMaker’s document revision features.
+Introduction to FrameMaker training provides newcomers with a thorough grounding in standard FrameMaker (unstructured mode), teaching how to generate high-quality print documentation.
+Sessions include:

 This course is ideal for newcomers to FrameMaker, and those with limited FrameMaker experience.
 At the end of the course, will be able to confidently create and modify FrameMaker documents.